CBK's policy for the Kuwaiti Dinar (KD) exchange rate aims at maintaining and enhancing the relative stability of the KD against other currencies,

-especially the US Dollar, and shields the domestic economy against the effects of imported inflation.

-This reflects the importance of the exchange rate policy
+and shielding the domestic economy against the impacts of imported inflation.
+These responsibilities reflect the importance of the exchange rate policy

-in the Kuwaiti economy where there are no restrictions on the movement of funds.
+in the Kuwaiti economy where no restrictions are imposed on the movement of capital.

-Starting from 20 May 2007 the KD exchange rate against the USD is pegged to an undisclosed weighted basket of international currencies of Kuwait's major trade and financial partner countries.
+Effective 20 May 2007 by virtue of the Decree No. 147/2007, the KD exchange rate was repegged to an undisclosed weighted basket for international currencies of Kuwait's major trade and financial partner countries.
 H.E.
-Sheikh Salem Abdulaziz Al-Sabah, the Governor, indicated that the move aims at protecting the purchasing power of the national currency and containing inflationary pressures in the local economy, after having exhausted all attempts to absorb the adverse effects of USD depreciation against major currencies for an extended period of time.
+Sheikh Salem Abdulaziz Al-Sabah, the Governor, indicated in a statement to the press at that time that reverting to the exchange rate policy followed prior to 2003 aims at protecting the purchasing power of the national currency and containing inflationary pressures affecting the local economy, after having exhausted all attempts to absorb the adverse effects of US Dollar depreciation against major currencies for an extended period of time.